 Because this is a new virus in humans, we’re still learning about it.
 The situation and our understanding of it is changing constantly.
 From what we know so far, the best way to prevent infection is for everyone to wear a mask; keep at least a 6 ft distance from and limit time around others; and wash hands frequently.

 COVID-19 produces symptoms similar to other, more common illnesses, many of which are in our community.
-Symptoms are sometimes mild or moderate, but can also be life-threatening, especially for older people and those with compromised immune systems.
+Symptoms are sometimes mild or moderate but can also be life-threatening, especially for older people and those with compromised immune systems.
 Long-term effects for survivors are not yet known.
 The CDC recommends that everyone practice social distancing and wear non-medical masks in public to slow the spread of this disease.
 The slower it spreads, the more time we have to learn about it and protect our communities.